mdref/mdref/http/Message.md

-# class http\Message extends http\Object implements Countable, Serializable, Iterator
+# class http\Message implements Countable, Serializable, Iterator

 The message class builds the foundation for any request and response message.
 See http\Client\Request and http\Client\Response, as well as http\Env\Request and http\Env\Response.